Brand and identify livestock

 If you want to make any changes to your brands or earmarks, you must return the original certificates to the registrar along with the relevant application forms.

-If you lose a certificate, you can request a replacement.
-Fill in the request for a replacement certificate .
+If you lose a certificate, fill in the form to request a replacement.

-Pay the fee and submit the form to the principal livestock registrar at Animal Biosecurity.
+Pay the fee and submit the form to the principal livestock registrar at livestock biosecurity.

 The new certificate replaces all other certificates, even if the original is found later.

 When you receive the certificate of registration, you must send an impression of the brand to the registrar within 60 days.
 It should be on linen, canvas, cardboard, leather or other acceptable material.

 The branding iron must produce a brand that matches the design or description on your registration certificate.
 You are breaking the law and can be fined if it does not.

 The first brand on an animal must be in the position described in the brand's certificate of registration.